smrutiprakashrout/Nebulashade/README.md

 Everything managed in one place.
 No hunting through external sites.

 ### 🧩 Unified Theme Manager
-NebulaSeed is the single control panel for your entire desktop aesthetic:
+NebulaShade is the single control panel for your entire desktop aesthetic:
 - Switch themes, icon packs, cursors, and wallpapers
 - Preview changes before applying
 - Manage installed assets in one unified interface